dullroar/ten-steps-to-linux-survival/Step-1.md

 **Dedicated to my first three technical mentors** - Jim Proffer, who taught me digging deeper was fun and let me do so (often in production).
-Jerry Wood, who taught me to stop and think.
-And Kim Manchak, who let me be more than he hired me to be.
+Jerry Wood, who taught me to stop and think (and once called me an "inveterate toolmaker" in a review).
+And Kim Manchak, who let me be more than he hired me to be (and continues to be a great chess opponent).
 Thank you, gentlemen.
 I've tried to pay it forward.
 This book is part of that.

 # Step -1.
 Introduction